 The Strength-based Approach is a meaningful and real style of writing about children in a way that starts with what they can do.
-A strength-based approach is not about describing a child’s learning and development in a positive light and neglecting to identify areas for further development or areas of concern.
+It starts with where the child is now, not with what is absent, and highlights where the child can go with additional support.

-The Strength Based Writing programme consists of 4 short components that support Educators to focus on your writing techniques when compiling Learning Stories, Transition Reports or Snapshot Reviews.
+The ‘Strength Based Writing’ programme will support Educators to focus on professional writing techniques when compiling Transition Reports or Snapshot Reviews.
+Practical examples of strength-based writing in different formats are included.

 *PLEASE READ YOUR 'NOTES FOR THE COURSE' BEFORE STARTING YOUR PROGRAMME*